DarioTrujanoOchoa/newrepotest1/README.md

 # newrepotest1
-Test to see if we can clone repo
+Test to see if we can clone repo.

+Edit from GitHub.